Emission Removal

 The Project supports sustainable farming by reducing water use, avoiding chemicals and plastic, and following expert guidance to enhance food security with minimal environmental impact.

 The Project has already cut over 35.4 million tonnes of CO₂e, with more reductions expected over its 30-year span.
+96,000 has. of forest have been protected by the project, contributing to biodiversity conservation.

 The Project supports sustainable use of aquatic resources, protecting wildlife and improving water quality.